Navigation

 Part Three: Daily Management Discipline – Details Determine Success

-• Regular Routine: Fixed daily timing for feeding, releasing, and locking up, creating规律化生活.
+• Regular routine: Fixed daily timing for feeding, home flying, and locking up, creating a regular routine.

-• Strict Hygiene: Clean droppings daily; disinfect loft and equipment regularly.
-Clean and refill drinkers daily.
+• Strict hygiene: Clean droppings daily; disinfect loft and drinkers regularly.
+This is the first line of defense against disease.